globau/ClodMC/README.md

 # Clod-MC Paper Plugin

-A bespoke Paper plugin for the clod.glob.au Minecraft server.
+A bespoke Paper plugin for the https://clod.glob.au/ Minecraft server.

 While Clod-MC is open-source, pull requests are not accepted.